 To obtain the ProtectionPlus option for a Rheem water heater, you’ll have to contact a team of independent professionals to install an upgrade kit to your unit.
 Note: the internal enhancement components must be connected during the initial installation.

-Coverage Specifics and Limitations
+What Are the Coverage Specifics and Limitations?

 To ensure your Rheem water heater warranty is activated after a new unit is installed, the company requires that the model be registered within 60 days of installation.
 This process can be easily completed by visiting the Rheem Product Registration webpage.